For Teens: What You Should Know About Chlamydia

-Protect Yourself from Chlamydia
+Protect yourself from chlamydia

 The safest way is to not have sex.
 If you have sex, be sure your partner doesn’t have chlamydia.
 The best way to be sure is to get tested.
-If you’re not sure whether you or your partner has this disease, use a condom.
+If you’re not sure whether you or your partner has this disease, use a latex condom.
 Stay sober.
 Getting high on alcohol or drugs can make you lose control.
 Then you may be more likely to have sex without using a condom.

-Always Use a Condom
+Always use a condom

-Keep condoms on hand.
+Keep latex condoms on hand.
 Store them in a cool place.
 Don’t keep them in your wallet or in your car.

 Using a latex condom right will help prevent the spread of chlamydia.
 If you use a lubricant, make sure it’s water-based.
 Astroglide and K–Y jelly are water-based.
 Don’t use petroleum jelly, oil, or hand cream.
 They can make the condom break.